nightroman/FarNet/PowerShellFar/README.md

 **Main sessions (synchronous)**

+Avoid using `$Far.Editor`, i.e. the interactive.
-Do not invoke commands with `$Far.Editor` (i.e. this editor) because during the operation this object is already used for the command output.
+This editor is already used for commands output.

 **Local and remote sessions (asynchronous)**